delta-mpc/delta-docs/delta-task-development/horizontal-federated-learning-task.md

-# An Example Delta Task
+# An Example of the Horizontal Federated Learning Task

 This is an example of Delta Task running horizontal federated learning on multiple Delta Nodes.